South Dakota Cultural Heritage Center

-The South Dakota Cultural Heritage Center in Pierre, South Dakota, is the headquarters of the South Dakota State Historical Society.
+The South Dakota Cultural Heritage Center in Pierre, South Dakota, is the headquarters of the South Dakota State Historical Society, which also has its Archaeological Research Center in Rapid City.
 Opened in 1989, the center houses the State Historical Society’s administrative, historic preservation, and research and publishing offices.
-The Center is also the home of the State Archives and Museum which manages the South Dakota Digital Archives.
+The Center is also the home of the State Archives and State Museum.
 Through these five programs, the South Dakota State Historical Society preserves and interprets the history and culture of South Dakota and its people.

 The Museum of the South Dakota State Historical Society was founded in 1901.
-The collection has grown to over 30,000 artifacts.
-The State Archives was created by the State Legislature in 1975, but the origins of the archives collections date back to the creation of the State Historical Society in 1891.
-The State Archives contains over 12,000 cubic feet of records that document many aspects of South Dakota’s history and heritage.
+The collection has grown to over 35,000 artifacts.
+The State Archives was created by the State Legislature in 1975, but the origins of the archives collections date back to the creation of the State Historical Society in 1862.
+The State Archives contains over 17,000 cubic feet of records that document many aspects of South Dakota’s history and heritage.

 History

-The South Dakota State Historical Society was first organized as the Old Settlers Association of Dakota Territory in 1862.
-After joining the union in 1889, South Dakotans recognized the need to preserve the history and culture of the new state and the State Historical Society was founded on February 27, 1890.
+The organization in the building is the South Dakota State Historical Society, which first organized as the Old Settlers Association of Dakota Territory in 1862.
+After joining the union in 1889, South Dakotans recognized the need to preserve the history and culture of the new state and the newly named South Dakota Historical Society started on February 27, 1890.
 The group remained loosely organized until 1901, when the South Dakota state legislature established the Department of History.
-Doane Robinson was appointed Secretary of the State Historical Society and Head of the Department of History.
-Its mission was to “collect, preserve, exhibit, and publish” materials on the history of the state.
+Doane Robinson was appointed Secretary of the State Historical Society of South Dakota and Head of the Department of History.
+Around 1925, Director Lawrence Fox began using the name adotped at statehood with the word "State" placed in the middle.
+The name has remained consistent since then.
+Its mission is to “collect, preserve, exhibit, and publish” materials on the history of the state.

-In 1932, the South Dakota State Historical Society (Department of History) moved to the newly completed Soldiers’ and Sailors’ Memorial Building.
-This building, located directly across from the State Capitol, was erected to honor the veterans of World War I. Here, the society had its own space for offices, collections, archives, and exhibits.
-The Soldiers’ and Sailors’ Memorial Building served as the home of the Society until 1989.
-In honor of the state’s centennial, the South Dakota Cultural Heritage Center was constructed to celebrate the anniversary and showcase the state’s history.
+In 1932, the South Dakota State Historical Society (Department of History) moved to the completed Soldiers and Sailors Memorial Building.
+This building, located directly across from the State Capitol, was erected to honor the veterans of World War I. The Soldiers and Sailors Memorial Building served as the home of the Society until 1989.
+In honor of the state’s centennial, the South Dakota Cultural Heritage Center was constructed to mark the anniversary.

+Planning for the Cultural Heritage Center began in 1984.
+Dignitaries, including Governor George S. Mickelson and First Lady Linda Mickelson, broke ground on this facility for South Dakota history on May 1, 1987.
+State Historical Society staff settled into the building in early 1989.
+The building was opened to the public in May 1989 and was officially dedicated by Governor Mickelson as part of the statehood centennial’s finale on November 3, 1989.